wasim-ullah/wasim-blog/content/post/16-key-performance-indirectors-of-any-sales-funnel.md

     "growth",
     "sales",
 ]
-title: 16bKey Performance Indirectors Of Any Sales Funnel
+title: 16 Key Performance Indirectors Of Any Sales Funnel
 description: How will you measure a sales funnel progress?

 ---